stupefy007/algotrade_score/README.md

 ## Takeaway
 Get equipped with different kinds of programming language and statistic model as well as the classic research papers in interdiscilinary domain.
 ## How
 First, we import our factor data from Fama French/Carhart 4 Factors.
 Second, we use Markowitz's Mean-Variance Optimization Model to identity the optimal weights.
-Finally, fulfilling our idea via Python, html and Javascript.
+Finally, fulfilling our idea via Python and Node.
 ## Challenge
 Limited access to API, and not available requests for an available API.
 Files larger than 25MB:

 sp500_all.xlsx

 https://stonybrook365-my.sharepoint.com/:x:/g/personal/haixiang_zhu_stonybrook_edu/EUbh5JBzH-dCnVjmsBi31NEBQTnN4ixY79KnEYFyRhc54w?e=3itmZU

 scoring.xlsx

 https://stonybrook365-my.sharepoint.com/:x:/g/personal/haixiang_zhu_stonybrook_edu/EWX50CD_iGxLltI3G3kCmlMBCtZUZIruSHKb0ulPGM-Muw?e=RSSBLI